google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

     - Different platforms display video different.
     - Use Fullscreen API to control fullscreening of content.
   improve-accessibility:
-    - Focus on the user: accessibility matters.
+    - "Focus on the user: accessibility matters."
     - Add track element as a child of the video element.
     - Define captions in track file.
   handle-poor-connectivity: